-For projects voluntarily seeking certification through Enterprise, documentation of registration on Enterprise's web portal, including compliance of all Mandatory items and Optional points achieved, and documentation of final Enterprise certification, may be used in lieu of the SF Intended Methods Worksheet.
+For projects voluntarily seeking certification through EGCC[TM], documentation of registration on the EGCC[TM] web portal, including compliance of all Mandatory items and Optional points achieved, and documentation of final EGCC[TM] certification, may be used in lieu of the SF Intended Methods Worksheet.

-7.04 Single Family Intended Methods Instructions
+7.04 Single Family Intended Methods Worksheet Instructions

-For projects voluntarily seeking certification through Enterprise, the following instructions do not apply.
+For projects voluntarily seeking certification through EGCCTM, the following instructions do not apply.
 These instructions are only for projects completing the SF Intended Methods Worksheet for Minnesota Housing approval.

 - Impact Fund Initial Application Phase.
 Not required. - 2.
-For the Impact Fund Pre-construction Phase, all SF developments seeking funding from Minnesota Housing should download the most recent Intended Methods Worksheet (Single Family Version) on the Minnesota Housing Building Standards webpage. - a.
-Provide project information (Project Name, Location, etc.). - b.
+For the Impact Fund Pre-construction Phase, all SF developments seeking funding from Minnesota Housing should download the most recent Intended Methods Worksheet (Single Family Version) available on Minnesota Housing's Building Standards webpage. - a.
+Provide project information (project name, location, etc.). - b.
 Indicate "Construction Type" on the top right of the first page. - c.
 For each Criterion, check either "Yes," "No," "Not Applicable" (N/A), or "Waiver Request" (WR) under the "Intent to Comply" columns.
 All applicable Mandatory criteria must be included. - d.
 For each applicable, Mandatory criterion, provide an explanation under the "How Will Criteria Be Implemented?" column.
 Also include where each criteria item is documented by listing draw sheet number, specifications section number, or other. - e.
-If a waiver is being requested, it must be included on a separate Waiver Request Form available on Minnesota Housing Building Standards webpage. - f.
+If a waiver is being requested, it must be included on a separate Waiver Request Form available on Minnesota Housing's Building Standards webpage. - f.
 The borrower/developer/owner and the architect of record/borrower's architect must sign and date the "Initial Application Phase" certification.

 - g.
 Keep the SF Intended Methods Worksheet in the project file. - 3.
 At the End of Construction/Construction Close-out Phase, all SF developments must: - a.
 Update the "Date Last Updated." - b.
 Update, revise and correct any as-built changes. - c.
-The borrower/developer/owner, architect of record/borrower's architect, and general contractor must sign and date the "End of Construction/ Construction Close-out Phase" certification.
+The borrower/developer/owner, architect of record/borrower's architect, and general contractor must sign and date the "End of Construction/Construction Close-out Phase" certification.

-7.05 Single Family Overlay to Criteria
+7.05 Single Family Overlay to Enterprise Green Communities CriteriaTM